AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 ### Export incremental files {#export-incremental-files}

-Select **[!UICONTROL Export incremental files]** to trigger an export where the first file is a full snapshot of all profile qualifications for the selected segment, and subsequent files are incremental profile qualifications since the previous export.
+Select **[!UICONTROL Export incremental files]** to trigger an export where the first file is a full snapshot of all profile qualifications for the selected audience, and subsequent files are incremental profile qualifications since the previous export.

 >[!IMPORTANT]
 >